OData/AspNetCoreOData/docs/designs/Enable.MinimalApi.md

 <strong>Be noted, </strong>It only contains the 'Id' and 'Name' in the OData format.
 This is because an Edm model is built on the fly since we don't provide the model explicity.
 In this case, all other properties are built as navigation properties by default.

-Developers can call `WithODataModel(model)` to provide an Edm model explicitly, in this case, the serialization of OData format can use that model directly.
+Developers can call `WithODataModel(model)` to provide an Edm model (`Info` property is built as complex type property in the pre-built Edm Model) explicitly, in this case, the serialization of OData format can use that model directly.

 Developers can also call `WithODataVersion(version)` to get different OData format.
 See below: